 BR1: Note 4: For the avoidance of doubt, UIG will be reconciled across the whole of the month that the energy originated from.
 Reconciliation will not be limited to the exact dates that month that the energy originated from.

-BR2: This change is to the UIG reconciliation period and will not result in changes to meter point reconciliation calculations and associated processes.

 Impacts & Other Considerations

 Does this Modification impact a Significant Code Review (SCR) or other significant industry change projects, if so, how?